jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-1 The process.md

 1. InstructLab leverages a Teacher Model to generate new Question and Answer pairs (based on the seed examples in the qna.yaml file supported by any documents *.md, and *.pdf)
-    - The training doe not using knowledge stored by the Teacher Model
+    - The training does not use knowledge stored by the Teacher Model
     - The method utilizes particular prompt templates that dramatically expand the dataset
     - InstructLab makes sure that the new examples maintain the structure and intent of the origninal human-curated data